 menu title

-The MWAETC is dedicated to the training needs of health care providers in the correctional setting.
-Our program offers a variety of training opportunities specific to correctional staff members:
+The MWAETC is dedicated to the training needs of health care providers in carceral settings.
+Our program offers a variety of training opportunities specific to carceral staff members:

 • Didactic seminars and lectures